15 Best Things to Do in Bergamo, Italy

 You cannot say that you have visited Bergamo Bassa if you are not lost in its alleys: an aimless walk through narrow streets, alleys and shopping streets, to breathe the true atmosphere of Bergamo Bassa.
 If the fulcrum of Bergamo Alta is Piazza Vecchia, its counterpart in Bergamo Bassa – the most modern and “social” area of the city – is the square “Piazza Giacomo Matteotti”.
 There is no shortage of cultural attractions in this area of the city; however, Bergamo Bassa is renowned for its nightlife and shopping.
 Piazza Matteotti is therefore configured as a meeting point for young people from Bergamo, but also as a reference point for families and tourists.
 In particular, the area in charge of shopping in Bergamo is via XX Settembre, a lively area located in the Lower City where you can really buy everything, thanks to the countless shops all along the street.

-The Carrara Academy is one of the most beautiful Italian museums, although perhaps unknown to many.
+Although perhaps unknown to many, the Carrara Academy is one of the most beautiful Italian museums.
 It is located in Bergamo Bassa, in an area rich in history and shops.
-The art gallery collects 1793 paintings from the Venetian, Lombard and Tuscan schools from the Renaissance to the late 1800s.
+The art gallery collects 1793 paintings from the Venetian, Lombard, and Tuscan schools from the Renaissance to the late 1800s.
 Among these, works by Gozzoli, Crivelli, Tura, Mantegna, Pinturicchio, Ghirlandaio, Bellini, Raffaello, Tiziano, Lotto, Rubens, Tiepolo, Canaletto, Hayez and many others.
 Among the masterpieces are the “Madonna and Child” by Mantegna and that of Titian, the “San Sebastiano” by Raffaello, The “Memory of pain” by Pellizza da Volpedo.
 But the whole collection of paintings deserves several hours of visit, together with that of the sculptures with works by Bernini and the prints with works by Mantegna, Dürer, Piranesi, and Canaletto.

 In front of the art gallery, there is, instead, the Gallery of Modern and Contemporary Art (GAMeC), ideal for lovers of the most contemporary painters of our time.